7 Minute read

 You will need to choose if you are going to run just the feed ad or just the story ad, and obviously, they are going to have different designs and different specifications.

-One tip that's incredibly important to know however is that regardless of whether you are using Facebook or Instagram or the feed or the Story ads is that you want your ad to take up as much real estate as possible.
+Tip: Regardless of whether you are using Facebook or Instagram or the feed or the Story ads is that you want your ad to take up as much screen real estate as possible.

 This means getting familiar with the specification sizes and then really maximizing the screen real estate that your ad is going to take up.